 We live in a world of color.
 Some photographers only see in black and white.
 They’re less interested in the colors than the shapes and tones.
 Color gets in their way.

-I prefer color that works thematically.
-Sometimes that means using a simple color contrast and in other cases it helps to use the spectrum in an orderly way.
-Just throwing up color doesn't work.
+I prefer a color that works thematically.
+Sometimes that means using simple color contrast and in other cases, it helps to use the spectrum in an orderly way.
+Just throwing up color doesn’t work.
 There has to be some sense to the way color contributes to the scene.

 Our lighting and lenses give us tools to isolate the most important part of the photo.
 You could use depth of field or shadows and highlights.
 The decision isn’t about what tool to use or even the effect that it creates, but rather what impact the result generates to the viewer.

-The things we don't like are the ones that are most obvious to us, which means those are the things that can make someone bypass your photo in a split-second without thinking about it.
+The things we don’t like are the ones that are most obvious to us, which means those are the things that can make someone bypass your photo in a split second without thinking about it.